moneybutton/yours-channels/docs/yours-lightning.md

   one of Carol’s public keys.
 - The funding transaction is the transaction Bob creates spending to the multisig address to fund the channel to Carol.
-- An Output Description is an amount, final recipient’s name (“Alice” or “Dave”), an intermediate recipient’s public key (Bob or Carol), an HTLC hash, and a revocation hash.
+- An Output Description is an amount, final recipient’s id ("Alice" or "Dave"), an intermediate recipient’s public key (Bob or Carol), an HTLC hash, and a revocation hash.
 - An Output Description list is a list of Output Descriptions.
 The sum of the amounts of the output list must equal the funding amount minus the fee (F).